 The DIY Network offers a great tutorial on painting over paneling (wish I had their editorial budget!)

 Mudding is Not for Perfectionists

 If you are a perfectionist and your ultimate goal is to have smooth walls, mudding may not be your best option.
-If you can live with some variation on the walls you should fare well.
+If you can live with some variation on the walls you should do well.

 Aged Plaster Treatment over Wood Paneling in a Mobile Home

-Pam, a long time reader of ours, shared a complete tutorial on how she made her wood paneling look like aged plaster.
+Pam, a long-time reader of ours, shared a complete tutorial on how she made her wood paneling look like aged plaster.
 Here’s her kitchen now (the bottom right was the wall before the treatment):

 Tips to Install Wallpaper over Wood Paneling

 Wallpaper is another ‘get what you pay for’ product.
 If you don’t fill in the grooves and seams of the wood paneling you may be able to see them through cheaper wallpaper.
 Expensive wallpaper is thicker and easier to install and that’s exactly what you need if you have the wood paneling with grooves in your home.